 - Consumers would eat a lower volume of higher quality meat and milk, preferably from local farmers.
-Farmers would earn a premium for their products, and higher prices would reflect the carbon costs of consuming meat and milk - A reduction of one third would be roughly equivalent to an individual who eats meat daily eating meat on only five days a week, or alternatively reducing portion sizes of meat and dairy products and substituting plant-based foods such as pulses, grains, vegetables and fruit - Farmers would be enabled to reduce stocking density, move from intensive to extensive methods and raise animal welfare standards up to the best free-range and organic farming standards of today, while protecting their livelihoods. - Imported products would be required to meet the same standards.
-Governmental and intergovernmental targets and incentives for both producers and consumers would be needed to support this transition, including protecting the purchasing power of low-income consumers.
+Farmers would earn a premium for their products, and higher prices would reflect the carbon costs of consuming meat and milk. - A reduction of one third would be roughly equivalent to an individual who eats meat daily, eating meat on only five days a week, or alternatively reducing portion sizes of meat and dairy products and substituting plant-based foods such as pulses, grains, vegetables and fruit. - Farmers would be enabled to reduce stocking density, move from intensive to extensive methods and raise animal welfare standards up to the best freerange and organic farming standards of today, while protecting their livelihoods.

+- Imported products should be required to meet the same standards.
+Governmental and intergovernmental targets and incentives for both producers and consumers would be needed to support this transition, including protecting the purchasing power of low-income consumers. - Farmers in developing countries would be assisted in meeting similar animal welfare standards so that their own farming methods would avoid the pitfalls of industrialisation of livestock production and their surpluses could be exported.